Safewhere/kombit-oidc/src/CSharp/WebAppNetCore/WebAppNetCore/README.md

 # Introduction
 This project contains sample code for OAuth2, OpenId Connect using Asp.Net core.
+The application is built for demonstration and testing purposes, particularly within KOMBIT projects.

 To run this sample, you will need to install [ASP.NET Core Runtime 8](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-aspnetcore-8.0.15-windows-hosting-bundle-installer).

-# How to run the application
-By default, all the necessary configurations for running this application is already setup for single click on visual studio.
-It is placed on "appsettings.json" and can be download on the corresponding client's implementation tab.
+By default, all the necessary configurations for running this application are already set up for one-click execution in Visual Studio.
+These configurations are placed in the "appsettings.json" file .
+This application supports the following features:

-With the default settings, this application provides demonstration for following criteria
-- It is using openid connect and code flow
-- It's able to authenticate user and allow user to edit user profile
+- Use the Authorization Code Flow with PKCE for user authentication.

+- Support sending an authorization request with a desired assurance level and a specified max_age.

+- Support sending an authorization request to re-authenticate user, do passive authentication or force authentication.

+- Session management.

+- Support sending a logout request using POST or GET method.

+- Support sending an authorization request using POST or GET method

+- Support sending a token request using a specified client authentication method like �client_secret_post" or "client_secret_basic".

-# Advanced settings
+# Configurations
-There are some more advanced test cases which can be enabled by simple configurations as following

 ## Enable openid connect session management